Vitals Today

 Methods of administration and recommended doses

-Flumil It can be administered via different routes, depending on the clinical case.
-The main routes are inhalation, intramuscular, or intravenous.
+Flumil can manage It can be administered via different routes, depending on the clinical case.
+The main methods are inhalation, intramuscular, or intravenous.
 It can also be administered via the endotracheobronchial route.

 Nebulization inhalation